DanielHVJ/Blog/Statistics/Fluctuations.md

 Concluding, we can see that we cannot judge the luck of Player 1 and 2 equally,  even at random events one has the chances to succeed more.

-### Arc sine law for last visits
+## Arc sine law for last visits

 The probability that up to and including epoch _2n_ the last visit to the origin occurs at epoch _2k_ is given by:
 $$
 \alpha_{2k,2n}=\frac{\binom{2n}{k}}{2^{2n}}
 $$
-We see that as k increases also increases the probability, also we can see that it is almost similar to an _arc sine distribution_ of _k_ values as the values of _k_ and sample (n) increases.
+We see that as _k_ increases also increases the probability, also we can see that it is almost similar to an _arc sine distribution_ of _k_ values as the values of _k_ and sample (n) increases.

+For this point, we will use a simulation with 20 observations.

 ```python
 import math